Mila-Rong/Mila-BlueStampProject/index.md

 # Posture Corrector
 Ever wondered how mastering good posture can transform your confidence and presence?
 Cleveland clinic states that standing and sitting up straight can boost confidence and reduced risk of injury.
-My project is aim to help people to correct sitting posture and remind them anytime.
+And my project is aim to help people to correct sitting posture and remind them anytime.
 What sets this project apart is the incorporation of numerous innovative features.
-At first I...
-These experiences have significantly enhanced my problem-solving skills.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|